rajachinth/ecommerce_serverside_dev/README.md

 ▶ Souce code for `Angular front-end` application is available at [ecommerce_clientside_dev](https://github.com/rajachinth/ecommerce_clientside_dev)

+## Out-Line of the Project

+API is designed for an ecommerce book-store application with two types of users,

+`1.
+Normal user`
+`2.
+Admin user`

+● New user can register under sign-up route with membership details(`prime or non-prime`).

+● Admin user can modify the shopping list products and can manage all the orders(`this route is in development stage currently`).

+● Admin user can add the new products to the Data-Base.

+● A normal user can place order and can view his past and current orders in his order list.

+● User can add producst to the cart list and can order it at any time, till then all the products stored in the shopping cart.

+● Every user should have a unique ID used to login, here we are checking for the duplicates in data-base before user sign-up, this helps to avoids duplicates user login ID's in database.

+● LoggedIn user can add products to his cart and place order and can also delete the order if required.

 ## Modelling Relationships in MongoDB (Mongoose)

 1. using References (Normalization)